Matt-Mf/Mio-Sito/content/projects.md

 Web Design:

 * This website is custom built with HUGO, hosted on Netlify with Github source.
 100≃ lighthouse score.
 * Real Estate website - Wordpress CMS, custom theme and GDPR: <a href="https://www.zottacase.it">zottacase.it</a>

-* Business consultant personal website - Responsive website built with HUGO: abordiluca.it (Workin on...)
+* Business consultant personal website - Custom built with HUGO: abordiluca.it (Workin on...)

 Open source contribution: